ideal-postcodes/magento/README.md

 ### Manual

 This repository needs to be loaded into your Magento directory.
-The following directory needs to be present in your Magento codebase `app/code/Idealpostcodes/Ukaddresses`
+The following directory needs to be present in your Magento codebase `app/code/Idealpostcodes/Ukaddressessearch`

-Inside of `app/code/Idealpostcodes/Ukaddresses` you can retrieve the extension by
+Inside of `app/code/Idealpostcodes/Ukaddressessearch` you can retrieve the extension by

 - Download and untar from [our releases page](https://github.com/ideal-postcodes/magento/releases)
 - Git clone this project `git clone --depth=1 https://github.com/ideal-postcodes/magento.git`
-- Git clone a specific version `git clone --branch <tag> -depth=1 https://github.com/ideal-postcodes/magento.git`
+- Git clone a specific version `git clone --branch <tag> -depth=1 https://github.com/ideal-postcodes/magento.git` where `<tag>` is the specific release (e.g. `1.0.2`)

 ### Magento Connect